Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 <!-- > -->

-State presents values a component stores internally.
+State presents values component stores internally.

-When state change the component renders.
+When the state changes the component renders.

 <!-- > -->